RensRoelen/ReasoningLLM_Master_Thesis/README.md

 # Beyond Pattern Matching
 ## A Weighted Entropy Analysis of Functional Specialization in the Llama-2 Architecture

-**Attention Entropy Analysis in Llama-2 variants**

-This repository contains the experimental framework and results for a Master's thesis investigating attention entropy patterns in large language models, with focus on developing a novel methodology to analyze attention sink phenomena and its impact on reasoning capabilities.
+This repository contains the complete experimental framework and results for a Master's thesis investigating functional specialization in Large Language Models.
+The central finding, that LLMs develop distinct processing pathways for different cognitive tasks, is revealed using a novel weighted entropy methodology designed to accurately measure attention patterns by accounting for attention sink phenomena.

 ## Research Overview

-The study develops a weighted entropy methodology to address attention sink phenomena in transformer models, providing more accurate measurements of attention distribution patterns compared to standard entropy analysis.
-The research systematically evaluates four major LLM architectures (Llama-2 70B Base/Chat, CodeLlama 70B Base/Instruct) across two reasoning domains: linguistic tasks (sensible vs. nonsensical sentences) and mathematical tasks (easy vs. hard arithmetic problems).
+This study investigates how LLMs adapt their internal processing strategies when faced with different cognitive demands.
+Using a custom-built weighted entropy metric to correct for attention sinks, the thesis analyzes four 70-billion-parameter Llama-2 variants on two distinct tasks: formal reasoning (mathematics) and functional competence (linguistics).
+The core finding is that models do not use a single, general-purpose system for problem-solving.
+Instead, they exhibit a clear "division of labor," developing highly specialized processing pathways for each cognitive domain.

 ## Key Contributions
+This thesis makes two primary contributions: one methodological and one scientific.

-- Novel weighted entropy approach that accounts for attention sinks in transformer attention analysis
+- Methodological: Introduces a novel weighted entropy approach that provides a more accurate analysis of attention patterns by accounting for the confounding effects of attention sinks.
-- Comprehensive evaluation across multiple model architectures and reasoning domains
-- Statistical analysis demonstrating systematic differences in attention patterns between reasoning tasks
+- Scientific: Provides strong quantitative evidence for functional specialization in LLMs, showing that models recruit distinct, non-overlapping mechanisms for linguistic vs. mathematical reasoning.
+- Theoretical: Challenges a simplistic view of LLMs as monolithic systems, supporting a more nuanced model of emergent modularity where specialized processing patterns develop for different tasks.
-- Complete experimental pipeline with reproducible methodology for attention entropy analysis
+- Practical: Offers a complete and reproducible experimental pipeline for analyzing attention entropy in transformer models, from data generation to final analysis.

 ## Repository Structure

-- `datasets/`: Linguistic and mathematical reasoning task datasets
+- `datasets/`: Contains the linguistic (sensible/nonsensical) and mathematical (easy/hard) reasoning task datasets used in the study.
-- `entropy_llama_snellius.ipynb`: Pipeline for model initialization on HPC service
+- `entropy_llama_snellius.ipynb`: The Jupyter Notebook pipeline for model initialization, data generation, and metric calculation on an HPC service.
-- `entropy_llama_truncated.ipynb`: Results analysis and visualization
+- `entropy_llama_truncated.ipynb`: The Jupyter Notebook used for the final statistical analysis, data visualization, and generation of all figures and tables in the thesis.
-- `entropy_results_*/`: Computed attention metrics for each model-task combination
+- `entropy_results_*/`: A directory containing the computed NumPy arrays for weighted entropy, standard entropy, and sink strengths for each model-task combination.

 **Author**: Rens Roelen